John Vaughn: Orlando Predators

 John Vaughn was signed by the Orlando Predators of the AFL in February 2008.
 One of the most productive newcomers to the Orlando Predators Vaughn beat out Jay Davis to become the Predators starting kicker as a rookie.
 Hit a 33-yard game-winning field goal against the Columbus Destroyers as time expired.

-Second stint with Titans
+Tennessee Titans (second stint)

 Vaughn was re-signed by the Titans on July 31, 2008.

 Vaughn handled all kicking responsibilities for the Titans in the 2008 preseason.
 Going 7-9 on field goals, Vaughn connected on a 33-yard game-winning field goal as time expired to beat the Oakland Raiders.

 Vaughn was cut by the Tennessee Titans in the final roster cuts to make place for All-Pro Kicker Rob Bironas, a former Auburn kicker himself.